Ray and Faye Copeland: History

 Ray died of natural causes on October 19, 1993.
 His body was cremated.
 Faye's attorneys appealed her conviction, contending that the jury had not been allowed to hear evidence that Ray had abused her for years.
-On August 6, 1999, Judge Ortrie Smith overturned the death sentence, but let the convictions stand and commuted her sentence to five consecutive terms of life without parole.
+On August 6, 1999, Judge Ortrie D. Smith overturned the death sentence, but let the convictions stand and commuted her sentence to five consecutive terms of life without parole.

 On August 10, 2002, Faye suffered a stroke that left her partially paralyzed and unable to speak.
-Weeks later, in September 2002, Governor Bob Holden authorized a medical parole for Faye, fulfilling her one wish that she not die in prison.
-She was paroled to a nursing home in her hometown of Chillicothe, Missouri, where she died of natural causes at the age of 82.
+Weeks later, in September 2002, Governor Bob Holden authorized medical parole for Faye, fulfilling her one wish that she not die in prison.
+She was paroled to a nursing home in her hometown of Chillicothe, Missouri, where she died of natural causes at the age of 82 the following year.
 She left behind five children and 17 grandchildren.